mrchrmn/conventional-pr/README.md

 Massive new feature at this point.

 And a third feature right after the second.

-Just a refactor.